stjordanis/graph-tool/doc/demos/inference/_edge_weights.rst

 .. testoutput:: food-web
    :options: +NORMALIZE_WHITESPACE

-   ln Λ:  -16.814693...
+   ln Λ:  16490.463643...

-A value of :math:`\Lambda \approx \mathrm{e}^{-17} \approx 10^{-7}` in
+A value of :math:`\Lambda \approx \mathrm{e}^{16490} \approx 10^{7161}`
-favor the exponential model indicates that the log-normal model does not provide a better fit for this particular data.
-Based on this, we conclude that the exponential model should be preferred in this case.
+in favor the log-normal model indicates that the exponential model does not provide a better fit for this particular data.
+Based on this, we conclude that the log-normal model should be preferred in this case.

 Posterior sampling